bparanj/crystal/programming/iac/docs/experiments/harden-ssh.md

 4. **Conditional Notifications**: Sometimes, not all tasks will change a system's state.
 If a task makes no changes (because the system already meets the desired state), it won't notify the handler.
 This conditionality ensures that services are only restarted when necessary, based on the actual changes made during the playbook run.

 5. **Grouping Related Changes**: By having multiple tasks notify the same handler, you can group related configuration changes.
-This setup is particularly useful when multiple independent changes all require the same subsequent action (like a service restart).
+This setup is useful when multiple independent changes all require the same subsequent action (like a service restart).
 It allows for logical grouping and efficient execution of post-configuration steps.

 In summary, using multiple `notify` statements for the same handler in different tasks allows for modular, efficient, and clear playbook design, ensuring that necessary actions (like service restarts) are performed precisely and efficiently, reflecting the changes made during the playbook run.